hmckinn4/CSC_ECE_517_Spring2024_Program_2/README.md

 (Attendees have the privilege to manage their own data and interact with event listings and reviews within specified boundaries to ensure a user-friendly and efficient experience within the WolfEvents Event Management System.)

+### Bonus (Extra Credit)
+- [ ] Implement a search function for the admin to use.
+The input is the event name; the search result is a list of attendees who booked this event.
+- [ ] Implement a function to allow an attendee to buy a ticket for another attendee (the ticket can be viewed by both the user who pays for the ticket and the user who receives the ticket).

+Edited
+Admin hompage
+rooms (room must exists)
+events

 ---